Kodela Siva Prasada Rao

 Beginning 2014 he served for five years as the Speaker of the first Andhra Pradesh Legislative Assembly.
 In a career spanning three decades, he served as a cabinet minister in the N. T. Rama Rao and N. Chandrababu Naidu governments, serving at various times as Minister of Home Affairs, Health, Major Irrigation department, Panchayat Raj and Rural Development, and Civil Supplies.

 Life and education

-Kodela Siva Prasada Rao was born in Kandlagunta, Guntur district, Andhra Pradesh, India on 2 May 1947.
+Kodela Siva Prasada Rao was born in Kandlagunta, Palnadu district, Andhra Pradesh, India on 2 May 1947.
 He and his wife Sasikala had three children, a daughter, and two sons.

-He completed his Primary education in Siripuram, Guntur district and studied pre-university at Loyola College, Vijayawada.
+He studied pre-university at Loyola College, Vijayawada.
 He graduated with a M.B.B.S. from Guntur Medical College, Guntur, and earned his MS (General Surgery) from Banaras Hindu University.